-25. After considering the potential categories of assets, the ASBJ concluded that there is no category of assets that would be appropriate for virtual currencies.
-Accordingly, the ASBJ decided to newly prescribe the accounting for virtual currencies as an independent category of assets.
+29. After considering the potential categories of assets, the ASBJ concluded that there is no category of assets that would be appropriate for virtual currencies.
+Accordingly, the ASBJ decided to prescribe that virtual currencies were an independent category of assets.